Master of Cyber Security Online

 Business information systems and management - COMMGMT 7024OL

 Business Information Systems and Management covers the critical aspects of information management and information systems needed in all businesses in the 21st century.
 The overarching focus of this cyber security course is the ability to leverage technology for business and enterprise purposes.
 This is managed through a three-fold focus: there is a strong emphasis on systems thinking and systems analysis for managing complexity; and an equal emphasis on the role of systems and computing for organisational need and practice.
 The third focus is on the ability to manage effective liaison and communication between business staff and IT departments and personnel.

 Research project - CYBER 7103AOL and CYBER 7103BOL

-Students will undertake an individual applied research project based within a workplace or industry context.
+Students will undertake an individual applied cyber security research project based within a workplace or industry context.

-The final research project is the equivalent to two courses and will span two online teaching periods.
+The final cyber security research project is the equivalent to two courses and will span two online teaching periods.

 To be eligible for the Graduate Certificate, Graduate Diploma or Master of Cyber Security, you need to meet one of the following requirements:

 Bachelor of Computer Science (or an equivalent Information Technology degree) and a GPA of 4.5